telerik/kendo-ui-core/docs/intro/installation/prerequisites.md

 | [Kendo UI 2012.1.322 (Q1 2012)]({% slug breakingchanges2012_kendoui %}#kendo-ui-2012-q1-20121322)	        |1.7.1| - |
 | [Kendo UI 2011.3.1129 (Q3 2011)]({% slug breakingchanges2012_kendoui %}#changes-from-2011-q3-sp1-201131407)  |1.7.1| - |

-### Previous Versions Required
+### Required Previous Versions

 Occasionally, a legacy web application might require an older jQuery version with which Kendo UI components are not compatible.
-In such cases, use a recent jQuery version together with [jQuery `Migrate`](https://github.com/jquery/jquery-migrate/).
-The plug-in restores the jQuery features that have been depreciated and provides for the required backward compatibility.
+In such cases, use a recent jQuery version together with the [jQuery Migrate plug-in](https://github.com/jquery/jquery-migrate/).
+It restores the jQuery features that have been depreciated and provides for the required backward compatibility.

 ## AngularJS

-As of the Kendo UI 2014 Q2 release, Kendo UI widgets support [AngularJS](https://angularjs.org/) integration.
+As of the Kendo UI 2014 Q2 release, the Kendo UI widgets support [AngularJS](https://angularjs.org/) integration.
 To activate the AngularJS directives, install the AngularJS library.
-Just like jQuery, its minified format is located is in the `js` directory of the Kendo UI bundle you have downloaded.
+Just like jQuery, its minified format is located is in the `js` directory of the Kendo UI bundle you downloaded.

 > **Important**
 >